Welcome to our Support Center

 Who Needs to Pay?

-If you are self-employed in the UK and earn over a certain amount, you will need to pay National Insurance contributions (NICs).
-The amount you need to pay will depend on your earnings and the type of work you do.
+If you are self-employed in the UK and earn over £6,845, you will need to pay National Insurance contributions (NICs).
+Otherwise, can voluntarily opt to pay Class 2 NI contributions

 Registering with HMRC